dialtoneuk/easymediaplayer/readme.md

 ## Note:
 As of 2021, the chromium web engine is not in the game by default due to some crashes and bugs that can occur.
 I myself have experienced several of these crashes, how ever I have found that crashes are actually more persitant on the "older html engine" than the newer one and _its really no bother switching to the x86-x64 and sticking wih it_.
 In regards to using this plugin on a server, <u>the only thing which will work on the older html engine are mp3 links which use a very primative javascript api to function, no videos will ever be possible now **flash is dead**</u>.

-**NOTE:** I have noticed several game crashing bugs with this addon on branches other than the chromium branch.
-These are simply impossible for me to fix as they are due to the older html engine, so please don't submit bug reports if you aren't on the chromium branch.
+**NOTE:** I have noticed several game crashing bugs with this addon on branches other than the  x86-x64 branch.
+These are simply impossible for me to fix as they are due to the older html engine, so please don't submit bug reports if you aren't on the x86-x64.

 ### Direct MP3 Mode